DaraghColl/daragh-coll-website/src/content/workExperience/liberty.md

 ---
 title: 'Liberty IT'
 job: 'Senior Software Engineer'
-description: I spent 3 years working on a fullstack insurance application, specifically working on the migration of the multistep quote form to use react formik, other modern react features, as well as working closely with the business to implement new features.
+description: Worked on react migration from a json schema based form generator, to modern react using functional components, state via context and providers, testing with react testing library and cypress.
+Then continued this approach with new application features.
 date: 2021 - 2023
 tech: ['react', 'graphql', 'nestJS', 'grpc']
 ---